Don't Miss Dishes - Tammany Taste Trail

 Located inside the restored Southern Hotel in Covington, Oxlot 9 offers a great variety and features local ingredients.
 For a treat, eat the panfried stuffed rabbit.

 La Provence, in the Northshore town of Lacombe, has been crafting flavors influenced by French and contemporary Creole cuisine for more than 40 years.
-Formerly a John Besh restaurant, this french restaurant is now in owned by the Hunters who plan on keeping the La Provence tradition alive for generations to come.
+This french restaurant is now in owned by the Hunters who plan on keeping the La Provence tradition alive for generations to come.
 The restaurant has an antique French farmhouse atmosphere that makes you feel that you are sitting in Provence, France.
 Nearby is a large garden where they grow fresh vegetables and other ingredients that perfectly pair with the other local and seasonal ingredients on every plate.

 Sal & Judy's, Lacombe